-If amniotic fluid begins leaking during pregnancy, this may increase the baby’s risk of experiencing a birth injury.
-Some women find it difficult to determine if they are really leaking amniotic fluid or another substance (such as urine or vaginal discharge), so it is important to consult a doctor if there is any uncertainty.
+If amniotic fluid begins leaking during pregnancy, it may increase the baby’s risk of experiencing a birth injury.
+Sometimes, it may be difficult to determine if a pregnant person is leaking amniotic fluid or another substance, such as urine or vaginal discharge.
+(It is important to consult a doctor if there is any uncertainty.)

 What is amniotic fluid?

 During pregnancy, the baby floats in amniotic fluid, which is contained inside of the amniotic sac.
 The amniotic fluid appears within the first 12 days after conception.
-Early in pregnancy, it is made mostly of water produced by the mother.
-However, later in pregnancy, the baby begins to swallow the fluid and excrete it in the form of urine.
+Early in pregnancy, it is mostly made of water produced by the mother.
+Later in pregnancy, the baby begins to swallow the fluid and excrete it in the form of urine.
 By about 20 weeks of pregnancy, the amniotic fluid is made up entirely of fetal urine.
 It also contains important nutrients, antibodies, and hormones.

 What is the purpose of amniotic fluid?

 Amniotic fluid serves many functions.
 These include:

 - Cushioning the umbilical cord from physical pressures (i.e. stopping it from becoming compressed, which can restrict the flow of oxygenated blood and nutrients to the baby).

 - Helping the baby’s lungs and digestive system develop.
 The baby breathes and swallows the amniotic fluid, thereby practicing using muscles in the respiratory and digestive tracts.

 - Helping the baby’s muscles and bones develop.
 The fluid allows the baby to float and move around inside the amniotic sac, which promotes proper development.

 - Preventing fingers and toes from growing together.
 The amniotic fluid lubricates the baby’s extremities.
 If there is not enough amniotic fluid, there may be webbing.